JONBUB-SUK/UDACITY_DEEP_LEARNING_NANODEGREE_project2.-Dog-Breed-Classifier/README_for_portfolio.md

 ## 1. Abstract

-The purpose of this project is to make aplication program that can classify dog breed
+The purpose of this project is to make aplication program that can classify dog's breed

 If detected picture is dog, program should present the dog's breed